simonmichael/hledger_site/Home.md

 Some ways to use the wiki:

-- capture quick notes, when you don't want to figure out where it belongs in the main docs, submit a pull request, etc.
+- capture quick notes, without needing a pull request

-- draft new docs here and maybe move to the main website later
+- draft new docs

-- move docs that don't fit on the website back here

-- create pages annotating/discussion specific sections of the main docs (eg [[Queries]])
+- create pages to annotate/discuss specific sections of the main docs (eg [[Queries]])

 More wiki help:
 - https://help.github.com/categories/wiki